-For the 2024 Pre-Rulemaking Cycle, CMS will hold a Pre-Rulemaking Preview webinar prior to the measure submission period and a public Pre-Rulemaking webinar during the measure submission period.
-Both will be announced widely by email and on the MMS Hub.
-The intended audiences are federal HHS agencies, organizations contracted with these federal agencies, measure developers, and health care advocacy groups.
-The topics will include the statute, CMS's quality strategy, highlights of the prior year's lessons learned, pre-rulemaking federal program-specific needs and priorities, as well as the current cycle's milestone dates.
+For the 2025 Pre-Rulemaking Cycle, CMS will hold a public Pre-Rulemaking webinar during the measure submission period.
+This webinar will be announced widely by email and on the MMS Hub.
+The intended audience is federal HHS agencies, organizations contracted with these federal agencies, measure developers, health care advocacy groups, and anyone interested in CMS quality measures.
+The topic of the webinar will include the statute, pre-rulemaking federal program-specific needs and priorities, as well as the current cycle's milestone dates.
 In addition, a CMS Measures Under Consideration Entry/Review Information Tool (MERIT) Tips & Tricks webinar will be held prior to the close of the measure submission period.
 The webinar will focus on the tips and best practices for navigating CMS MERIT and submitting measures via the online portal.
 Recordings for all events will be posted to the Pre-Rulemaking Resources page on the MMS Hub.

-What should I do if I want to be invited to meetings about pre-rulemaking and receive pre-rulemaking announcements?
+What should I do if I want to be invited to meetings about pre-rulemaking and receive prerulemaking announcements?
 Contact MMSsupport@battelle.org to be added to the CMS Pre-Rulemaking mailing list for e-mail announcements and invitations.
 This is also the support address for general measures management inquiries.

-How do I get more involved with the multi-interested party group once the MUC List has been published (i.e., after December 1)?
-The consensus-based entity convenes multi-interested party groups to provide recommendations to HHS no later than February 1 annually on the quality and efficiency measures under consideration.
-HHS considers the multi-interested party groups' input in selecting candidate quality and efficiency measures.
-For more information on this process, please visit the Partnership for Quality Measurement (PQM) Per-Rulemaking Measure Review (PRMR) Website.
+How do I get more involved with the multi-interested party group that provides recommendations to CMS (known as Pre-Rulemaking Measure Review (PRMR) committees) once the MUC List has been published (i.e., after December 1)?
+The consensus-based entity convenes multi-interested party groups to provide recommendations to CMS no later than February 1 annually on the quality and efficiency measures under consideration.
+CMS considers the multiinterested party groups' input in adopting candidate quality and efficiency measures for use in a Medicare program.
+For more information on this process, please visit the Partnership for Quality Measurement (PQM) Pre-Rulemaking Measure Review (PRMR) Website.